Cyb3r-Jak3/Scripts/CloudFlare/DNS_Record/README.md

 ## To use
 Download main.py and optional is info.example.py.
-    If need to rename info.example.py to info.py.
+ -   If need to rename info.example.py to info.py.
 It allows you to store the credentials needed.
-Otherwise it will promt you.
+Otherwise it will prompt you.

+You can either use your global API key in auth_key or use an API token.